Larn (video game)

-Larn is a roguelike computer game written by Noah Morgan in 1986 for the UNIX operating system.
+Larn is a roguelike video game written by Noah Morgan in 1986 for the UNIX operating system.
 Morgan's original version of Larn remains part of the NetBSD games collection.

-Larn is one of the shorter roguelike games.
 It can take many hours and tens (or even hundreds) of thousands of game turns to beat other roguelikes, such as NetHack or Ancient Domains of Mystery, but Larn can reasonably be completed in one play session.

 History

 Primary development of Larn halted in 1991 with version 12.3, but its open source nature has led to later variants.
 Developers have ported the game to such diverse operating systems as Solaris, Amiga OS, Atari TOS, and Microsoft Windows.

-On October 4th 2015, a GitHub repository was created and Larn started to be developed and maintained once again from the original source code.
+In October 2015, a GitHub repository was created and Larn started to be developed and maintained once again from the original source code.
 This makes Larn one of the oldest video games still being developed.

 ULarn

 In 1987, Phil Cordier modified the Larn source code to form Ultra-Larn, or more commonly, ULarn.
 It introduced true character classes and additional levels, weapons, etc. As with its parent, other developers have maintained and refined ULarn in the absence of its author.